Skip to main content

 By 2012, Guzmán took a leap of faith and opened Fiesta Jalisco in North Conway, New Hampshire.
 The restaurant quickly gained a reputation for its delicious and authentic cuisine, becoming a local favorite and proving that there was indeed a hunger for authentic Mexican food in New England.

-Building on the success of Fiesta Jalisco, Guzmán went on to open La Casita in Berlin and the newer El Reparo in Glen.
+Building on the success of Fiesta Jalisco, Guzmán went on to open El Reparo in Glen.
 Formerly known as The Glen Junction Restaurant, the train themed, family owned restaurant served American home-style cooking.
 There's acutally many similarities to the business model, and the home cooking is still North American, but with south of the border recipes.

 El Reparo Mexican Restaurant in Glen, NH